-The drying and curing process also produces many other cannabinoids (at least 100), all of which originally stem from CBGA.
+Decarboxylation also produces many other cannabinoids (at least 100), all of which originally stem from CBGA.

-However, some breeders are experimenting with cross-breeding, genetic manipulation, and even unique harvesting patterns to create strains that contain higher levels of this cannabinoid.
+However, some breeders are experimenting with crossbreeding, genetic manipulation, and even unique harvesting patterns to create strains that contain higher levels of this cannabinoid.

-Bedrocan BV Medical Cannabis in The Netherlands, for example, has began harvesting some of its plants earlier to create a final product with higher levels of CBG.
+Bedrocan BV Medical Cannabis in the Netherlands, for example, has began harvesting some of its plants earlier to create a final product with higher levels of CBG.

-As we mentioned earlier, CBG is a non-psychoactive cannabinoid.
+As we mentioned earlier, CBG is a non-intoxicating cannabinoid.
 Therefore, it does not interact with the endocannabinoid system in a way that interrupts mental faculties.
 However, just like any other cannabinoid, CBG does interact with the endocannabinoid system in a variety of ways.

 Some studies also suggest that CBG may inhibit the growth of some tumours, while others show it may have neuroprotective effects.
 A 2014 study published in the PLoS One medical journal also claims that some CBG-derived products could suppress the body’s immune response.